 In addition to BB, there are other statistics that are used to measure a player's ability to get on base.
 One of these is intentional walks (IBB), which occur when a pitcher intentionally throws four pitches outside of the strike zone in order to walk the batter.
 This is often done when a team wants to avoid pitching to a particularly dangerous hitter.
 IBBs are recorded separately from regular BBs, as they are not an accurate reflection of a player's ability to get on base.

 There are also other statistics related to walks that can be useful in evaluating a player's performance.
-One of these is walk rate (BB%), which is the percentage of plate appearances in which a player receives a base on balls.
+One of these is walk rate (BB%), which is the percentage of plate appearances in which a player receives a walk.
 This statistic is often used in conjunction with OBP to give a more complete picture of a player's ability to get on base.
 Another related statistic is strikeout-to-walk ratio (K/BB), which is a measure of a pitcher's control.
 A pitcher with a high K/BB ratio is generally considered to have good control and to be able to limit walks.

 Bases on balls can be a valuable offensive tool for a team, as they provide a way to get runners on base and potentially score runs without the need for a hit.
 This can be especially important in close games or situations where the opposing pitcher is particularly dominant.
 If a team can consistently draw walks, it can put pressure on the opposing pitcher and potentially lead to more scoring opportunities.